alexgilesdaniel/alexgilesdaniel.github.io/_posts/2024-01-16-publishing-latest-values-with-shared-variables.md

 tags: [portfolio sample, software, procedures, revision, networking]
 ---

 Once upon a time, the documentation for LabVIEW’s shared variable API was a mess.
-User applications weren't behaving as intended, on account of misunderstanding of shared variable technology, and the documentation wasn't helping.
-Below are excerpts from the content I revised, and further on, you can read some [notes on the writing](#notes-on-the-writing) that explain my changes.
+Shared variable technology was misunderstood and misused, and the documentation wasn't helping.
+Below are excerpts from the content I revised.
+Further on, you can read some [notes on the writing](#notes-on-the-writing) that explain my changes.

 ---